What is C Corp vs S Corp?

 C Corp vs S Corp – Taxation

 A traditional C Corporation is treated as a separate legal entity by the U.S. Internal Revenue Services (IRS).
 The business is charged corporate income tax for profits earned.
-The shareholders are liable to pay personal income tax on income earned from companies, i.e. profits earned in the form of dividends.
-The practice is often termed as “double taxation.”
+The shareholders are liable to pay personal income tax on income earned from the company, i.e. profits earned in the form of dividends.
+This practice is often termed as “double taxation.”
 Certain fringe benefits provided for employee welfare such as healthcare and life insurance are deductible from corporate profits, which helps reduce the corporation’s tax burden.

 Conversely, an S corporation does not get charged at the corporate level.
-All gains accrued by the business are attributed to the owners who are then charged personal income tax.
+All gains accrued by the business are attributed to the owners, who are then charged personal income tax.
 It resembles the model of a sole proprietorship or a partnership.
 An S corporation is not permitted to deduct the cost of fringe benefits offered, which means that they add to the taxable income of all shareholders holding more than 2% of stock.

 C Corp vs S Corp – Flexibility of Ownership

 An S corporation must not consist of more than 100 shareholders.
 To be eligible for ownership, one must be a natural individual holding a U.S. passport or be an American resident.
-It means that artificial entities such as trusts and other corporations are not entitled to ownership of stock in such a company.
-Each shareholder holds equal voting rights as only one class of stock is permitted for distribution.
+This means that artificial entities such as trusts and other corporations are not entitled to ownership of stock in such a company.
+Each shareholder holds equal voting rights, as only one class of stock is permitted for distribution.

-Certain types of business entities such as banks and insurance companies are not permitted to hold S status.
+Certain types of business entities, such as banks and insurance companies, are not permitted to hold S status.
 C corporations, on the other hand, are permitted to list an unlimited number of shareholders.
 The shareholders’ voting rights may be divided to enable the implementation of various profit-sharing structures.
 Such a model is well suited for companies aiming to raise capital through complex vehicles such as initial public offerings (IPOs).